 Lady Bird Lake is a reservoir on the Colorado River located right in the heart of Austin.
 It’s a popular place for residents and visitors to enjoy outdoor activities like kayaking, river cruising, and stand-up paddle boarding.

 The manmade lake is named after Claudia Alta “Lady Bird” Johnson, who was the first lady of the United States from 1963 to 1969 and the wife of President Lyndon B. Johnson.
 She was a proud Texan and an alumna of the University of Texas at Austin.

-If you’re looking to take a tour of the skyline and learn more about the city of Austin, check out this Austin Kayak Tour, which takes place on Lady Bird Lake.
+If you’re looking to take a skyline tour and learn more about Austin, check out this Austin Kayak Tour, which takes place on Lady Bird Lake.

 Additionally, there is a lovely boardwalk that crosses over the lake.
-The boardwalk is part of the Ann and Roy Butler trail and offers an amazing view of the city.
+The boardwalk is part of the Ann and Roy Butler trail and offers an amazing city view.
 It’s definitely a place I would recommend you check out for sunset.

 Austin is known as one of the most dog-friendly cities in the nation.
 If you’re traveling with your pup, there’s an awesome dog park next to the lake called Auditorium Shores Dog Park.